Scans a website's microformats and cross-posts content to 'silo' services.

 It actually posts that content to each silo.

 Right now, the following silos are supported:

 SiloRider will need to read a configuration file in INI format.
-The minimum requirement is to define at least one “silo” using a silo:<name> section, and to specify the url to one of your personal websites:
+The minimum requirement is to define at least one “silo” using a silo:<name> section:

-This defines one Mastodon silo to which you want to cross-post entries from your blog at your.website.com.
+This defines one Mastodon silo to which you want to post your entries.

 You can then run:

 silorider auth my_mastodon